getfider/docker-images/README.md

-# CircleCI Fider Builder Image
+# Fider Image Builder for CircleCI

 A simple Docker image used by CircleCI to build Fider.